tarxzf/mashguard/README.md

 ## Setting up the file configuration

-Open the .env file and enter data
+Rename .env.example file to .env and enter data there

 ## Launching